andre-ls/dactory/Field_Specifications/Suppliers/Email.md

 - Field Name: Email
 - Parent Table: Suppliers
 - Shared By:
 - Description: Contact Email of the Supplier.
-It should be used to make contact to order new materials or to inform any useful information.
+It should be used to make contact to order new materials.

 ## Physical Elements